6amigos-concordia/6amigos-soen341projectF2023/README.md

 - There are a total of 6 members and we decided to split up into two smaller groups (frontend and backend).

 ### Frontend Approach
 We've chosen ReactJS for the front-end development.
 React is a JavaScript library for building user interfaces.
-The main reason we chose React is because its a component-based architecture, which allows for reusability of UI components.
+The main reason we chose React is because its a component-based architecture, which is similar to what Vue and Angular offer, lets us create reusable user interface elements.
+On top of that, React is flexible, making it perfect for ensuring our app looks good and works well on different devices, which is crucial in the real estate business.
+<br />What really sealed the deal was our team's familiarity with React and JavaScript.
+This made a huge difference because it allows for efficient development and easy sharing of knowledge.
+Plus, React fits nicely with the Agile development process we’re using, where we can adapt and improve our app based on client feedback and changing needs.
+This flexibility is a big plus, especially compared to Angular's more complex framework, which might have required more time and effort to learn and use effectively.

-The team will first focus on designing the main components of the application:
+<br />The team will first focus on designing the main components of the application:

 - **Homepage:** This is the landing page where users will start their search for properties.
 - **Property Listing:** A page where properties are listed based on search criteria.